NikSays/linuwa/README.md

 # README
 **Linuwa** probably is the first conlang published on github
-It all started with "what if we did our language?"
+It all started with "what if we made our language?"
 We are making linuwa full of concepts, that are common to most of languages.
 But then... we throw in a bunch of crazy stuff
 ## Short info